kemanedonfack/aws-scale-wordpress/README.md

 }
 ```

-In this resource, we define an IAM role named "ec2_wordpress_role" with the `assume_role_policy`, which grants permission to EC2 instances to assume this role.
+In this resource, we define an IAM role named `ec2_wordpress_role` with the `assume_role_policy`, which grants permission to EC2 instances to assume this role.
 The policy allows EC2 instances to act as the role for the purpose of accessing other AWS resources.

 ### Step 3: Attaching IAM Policy to IAM Role

-Now, we attach the previously created IAM policy to the IAM role:
+Now, we attach the previously created IAM policy to the IAM role

 ```terraform
 resource "aws_iam_role_policy_attachment" "ec2_wordpress_policy_attachment" {